mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 ### Function: `sign_challenge`

-Given a message and a private key, create and sign a challenge with the given private key This kind of signature is to be used when signing challenges.
+Given a message and a private key, create and sign a challenge with the given private key.
+This kind of signature is to be used when signing challenges.

 ### Function: `verify_challenge`

-Given a signed challenge, an address and a message.
-Verify that the signature is produced by signing the message with the private key that derived the given public key.
+Given a signed challenge, an address and a message, verify that the signature is produced by signing the message with the private key that derived the given public key.
-Note that this function is used for verifying messages related challenges.
+This function is used for verifying messages-related challenges.

+Note: for signatures that were created by `sign_challenge`, the provided address must be a 'pubkeyhash' address.

+Note: currently this function never returns `false` - it either returns `true` or fails with an error.

+### Function: `make_transaction_intent_message_to_sign`

+Return the message that has to be signed to produce a signed transaction intent.

+### Function: `encode_signed_transaction_intent`

+Return a `SignedTransactionIntent` object as bytes given the message and encoded signatures.

+Note: to produce a valid signed intent one is expected to sign the corresponding message by private keys corresponding to each input of the transaction.

+Parameters:
+`signed_message` - this must have been produced by `make_transaction_intent_message_to_sign`.
+`signatures` - this should be an array of arrays of bytes, each of them representing an individual signature of `signed_message` produced by `sign_challenge` using the private key for the corresponding input destination of the transaction.
+The number of signatures must be equal to the number of inputs in the transaction.

+### Function: `verify_transaction_intent`

+Verify a signed transaction intent.

+Parameters:
+`expected_signed_message` - the message that is supposed to be signed; this must have been produced by `make_transaction_intent_message_to_sign`.
+`encoded_signed_intent` - the signed transaction intent produced by `encode_signed_transaction_intent`.
+`input_destinations` - an array of addresses (strings), corresponding to the transaction's input destinations (note that this function treats "pub key" and "pub key hash" addresses interchangeably, so it's ok to pass one instead of the other).
+`network` - the network being used (needed to decode the addresses).

 ### Function: `encode_output_transfer`